fairyfar/gdb_sigwait/README.md

 ## 4.1 Ideas

-Modify the application's source code.
-Add some debugging auxiliary code and cooperate with the `gdb` command.
+Modify the application's source code slightly.
+Add some debugging auxiliary code and cooperate with the `gdb` commands.

 ## 4.2 Methods